-Class teachers: Miss Reilly (Monday, Tuesday and Wednesday)
+Class teachers: Miss Hartnett (Monday, Tuesday and Wednesday)

 Miss Wilcox (Thursday and Friday)

-(Mrs Kirk covers PPA time on Wednesday afternoon).
+(Mrs Kirk also covers PPA time in class on Wednesday afternoon).

 The children read at school every day throughout the curriculum.
 They also take part in regular guided reading sessions each week.
-In addition to these reading sessions, we hold daily phonics lessons and reading assemblies, to ensure that we are providing the children with opportunities to develop the skills needed to become effective readers.
+In addition to these reading sessions, we hold daily phonics lessons to ensure that we are providing the children with opportunities to develop the skills needed to become effective readers.
 At home, we ask you to engage in reading with your child as often as you can.
-We know how busy and hectic your days can be, but just a few minutes sharing and talking about texts can greatly help your child's understanding and confidence.
-This doesn't always have to involve reading their school reading book.
-It could be you sharing a text with them, asking your child to tell you about what they have read, reading a comics, newspapers, magazine articles or leaflets, or simply reading signs and labels when you're out and about - every bit helps!
-Please support your child wherever possible.
+Children have access to online reading resources as well as their school reading and library books:

 Reading Cloud - https://www.readingcloud.net/